Live-In Care | 'Outstanding' CQC Rating | The Good Care Group

 A fully-managed service

-We are not a care agency; this means we fully employ, train and supervise our care staff.
-We are also monitored by the regulatory bodies for care – the CQC in England and the CI in Scotland – which agencies are not.
+We fully employ, train and supervise our care staff.
+We’re monitored by England and Scotland’s regulatory bodies for care, but agencies are not.

 Continuity of care